secretlycarl/Video-LLaVA-sort-tool/README.md

 ```
 `pip install -e ".[train]"` and `pip install flash-attn --no-build-isolation` aren't needed just to run inference on a video in the CLI

+Then copy my `sortscript.py` into the main Video-LLaVA directory

+bitsandbytes fix?

+load_in_8bit_fp32_cpu_offload=True fix?

+# sortscript.py Usage
+Activate the environment and run my script with `python sortscript.py`

+The first time it runs, it will download ~17GB of models.

-When trying to run on my system for the first time, I get
+When trying to run on my system for the first time, after the models are downloaded, I get
 ```
 Some modules are dispatched on the CPU or the disk.
 Make sure you have enough GPU RAM to fit the quantized model.
 If you want to dispatch the model on the CPU or the disk while keeping